a-bruhn/chaffinch/README.md

 mix release
 ```

 At the moment, you have to set the file to be opened though an environment variable.
-You can start the application with a file opened like this:
+Using bash, you can start the application with a file opened like this:

 ```bash
 export CHAFFINCH_FILE=./welcome.txt && _build/dev/rel/chaffinch/bin/chaffinch start